sadanand-singh/Blog/stories/projects.rst

     A simple game of `Ludo <https://en.wikipedia.org/wiki/Ludo_(board_game)>`_ using PyQt5.
-    The `source <https://github.com/sadanand-singh/ludoGame>`_ for this project is avaialable on Github .
-You need to have pyqt5 installed to run this.
+    The `source <https://github.com/sadanand-singh/ludoGame>`_ for this project is available on github .
+You need to have PyQt5 installed to run this.